tscilipoti/flux-angular2/README.md

     super();

-    // initialize the local state for this view this.state.subject = '';
+    // initialize the local state for this view this.data.subject = '';
-    this.state.body = '';
+    this.data.body = '';
   }

   handleClick() {
     // dispatch an addQuestion event
     this.dispatch({
       type: 'addQuestion',
-      subject: this.state.subject,
+      subject: this.data.subject,
-      body: this.state.body
+      body: this.data.body
     });

-    // clear out inputs after creating question this.state.subject = '';
+    // clear out inputs after creating question this.data.subject = '';
-    this.state.body = '';
+    this.data.body = '';
   }
 }
 ```
 There are a number of things going on in the code above.
-First, the user input is being stored in the local state of the view and the state is
+First, the user input is being stored in the local data object of the view and the data is
 tied to the text input boxes through the template.
 You'll also notice that the handleClick function is dispatching a message using the dispatch function defined in the View class.
 The page property is also
 defined in Flux.View and references the current singleton instance of the Page class.